eth-sri/lmql/README.md

   </p>
 </div>

 LMQL is a programming language for large language models (LLMs) based on a *superset of Python*.
 LMQL offers a novel way of interweaving traditional programming with the ability to call LLMs in your code.
-It goes beyond traditional templating languages by providing full Python support, yet a lightweight programming interface.
+It goes beyond traditional templating languages by integrating LLM interaction natively at the level of your program code.
 ## Explore LMQL

 An LMQL program reads like standard Python, where top-level strings are interpreted as query strings, i.e. as model input with template variables like `[GREETINGS]`: